IGassmann/personal-website/src/content/about.md

   - technology
   - startups
   - liberty
+  - psychology
   - ethics
   - culture
-  - content-creation
 ---

 ## Introduction

-I'm a Product and DevOps Engineer working at startups.
+I'm a Product Engineer working at startups.

 I started working 8 years ago at 16 after moving out from my parents’ house in Brazil to pursue a career in software engineering in Switzerland.
 While working there, I’ve built web and mobile